efacilitation/gulp-livingstyleguide/README.md

 # [gulp](http://gulpjs.com)-livingstyleguide

-> Easily create living style guides with Markdown, Sass/SCSS and Compass using the [livingstyleguide gem](https://github.com/hagenburger/livingstyleguide)
+> Easily create living styleguides with Markdownn and Sass/Scss using the  [livingstyleguide gem](https://github.com/hagenburger/livingstyleguide)

 ## Install

-First you have to install the livingstyleguide gem:
+First you have to install the [livingstyleguide gem](https://github.com/hagenburger/livingstyleguide).
+We recommend version >= 1.4.0
-I recommend version > 1.0.4

 ```
 gem install livingstyleguide